Projects of Sven Koenig

 information: Teams of agents are faster and more fault tolerant than

 single agents.
-I therefore study how agents can coordinate efficiently (both
+We have therefore studied how agents can coordinate efficiently

 (You can click on the project titles for more information and publications.)